Arkansas Razorbacks: Men's sports

-The current head coach for the men's basketball team is Eric Musselman.
-Musselman replaced Mike Anderson, the former assistant under Nolan Richardson.
-On March 26, 2007, Stan Heath was fired as the head coach of the men's basketball team.
-John Pelphrey ultimately replaced Heath and made the 2008 NCAA Division I men's basketball tournament, but did not make any subsequent postseason appearances and was fired after the 2010–11 season.
-Pelphrey compiled a 69–59 overall record and 25–39 SEC conference record while at Arkansas.
-Mike Anderson was announced as the new men's Basketball head coach on March 23, 2011.

 Baseball

 The baseball team, led by former Razorback Dave Van Horn, has reached the postseason NCAA tournament every year except one (2016) since he began coaching the team in 2003.
 In 2012, they reached the College World Series compiling a 2–0 record in Omaha before falling in consecutive games to two times defending national champion South Carolina in the championship of Bracket Two.
 South Carolina was defeated in the National Championship Series by Arizona.

 The Razorbacks most recently also reached the 2018 College World Series where they finished runner-up to Oregon State, joining previous appearances in Omaha in 1979 (finished runner-up); 1985; 1987, 1989, 2004, 2009, and 2015.
 The team plays home games at Baum Stadium, located just south of campus, and which finished several major renovations in 2004 and 2009.

 Many Razorbacks players have gone on to the majors, perhaps the most successful is Cliff Lee, the 2008 AL Cy Young Award Winner, with the most recent being Dallas Keuchel of the Houston Astros.